LorenMin107/AdventureMate/README.md

 - **Campground Discovery**

   - Browse campgrounds with advanced filtering and search
-  - Interactive maps with Mapbox integration
+  - Interactive maps with Mapbox integration and clustering
+  - **Real-time Weather Integration**: Current weather and 3-day forecast for each campground location
   - View detailed campground information, photos, and amenities
   - Real-time availability checking and pricing
   - Responsive design for mobile and desktop